-Water should not be allowed to collect in the foundation excavations or floor slab areas, or on prepared subgrades of the construction area either during or after construction.
+Water should not be allowed to collect in the foundation excavations or floor slab areas or on prepared subgrades of the construction area either during or after construction.
 Undercut or excavated areas should be sloped toward one corner to facilitate removal of any collected rainwater, groundwater, or surface runoff.
 Positive site surface drainage should be provided to reduce infiltration of surface water around the perimeter of the buildings and beneath the floor slabs.

-A delayed groundwater level of approximately 4 feet below the existing ground surface was recorded in boring B-2 about 24 hours after completion of the drilling operations.
+Groundwater was encountered at a depth of 13 feet below the existing ground surface within boring B-1, only.
+Boring B-2 did not encounter groundwater during the drilling operations within the depth explored.
 It should be noted, that it is possible for a groundwater table to fluctuate depending upon climatic and rainfall conditions.
 It is recommended that the Contractor determine the actual groundwater levels at the site at the time of the construction activities.